Seteeri/Particle/snippets/notes/PARTICLE.md

   * Primary Representation
     * Implement drawing s-exp [Done]
       * Draw space (" ") by itself draw box or draw with quotes
         * For now draw quotes on all strings
       * Create draw interface where a matrix can be specified?
       * Follow pp style?
         * We follow indent, poss use rule len list > 12?
     * Implement drawing cons cells/box-ptr diagrams [Later]
-    * Integrate with particle
+    * Integrate with particle [WIP]
       * Particles are the representation of the internal data structure and thus strictly follow the underlying data structure - they are all cons cells
       * Thus ops can be applied to them the same way as the underlying code
+    * Use special printing for control characters like enter etc.
+      * newline ("^J"), return ("^M") or TAB ("^I")
     * Implement ops
-    * Insert control chars
-      * newline ("^J"), return ("^M") or TAB ("^I")
+      * Print commands by default
     * Batch draw commands
+    * Misc refactoring

   * Rename namespace gl -> gles